IMAGINARY/nwa-scicom-suitcase-neural-numbers/README.md

-# tu-delft-suitcase-neural-numbers
+# nwa-scicom-suitcase-neural-numbers

-Neural Numbers as a suitcase exhibit for TU Delft.
+Neural Numbers as a suitcase exhibit for the Dutch Research Agenda (NWA).

 An installation-specific mod of the
 [Neural Numbers Mini](https://github.com/IMAGINARY/neural-numbers-mini) exhibit.